Why Are Clinical Trials Important for ALS?

 A clinical trial is the best way researchers have developed to find effective treatments, and, equally importantly, to weed out useless or harmful ones.
 Clinical trials are costly, and may last months.
 When the treatment being tested proves to not be effective, it can be sorely disappointing.
 But clinical trials have proven to be the most reliable way, and ultimately the fastest way, to discover treatments that really work.

-In fact, there are several types of clinical trials, each of which is important to test both the safety and effectiveness of the new treatment, such as a drug for ALS:
+There are several types of clinical trials, each of which is important to test both the safety and effectiveness of the new treatment, such as a drug for ALS.

 Phase I Trial